 \subsection{One-Class Network Flow Graph Neural Network}

 Though autoencoder models perform well in practice, they don't optimize an anomaly detection objective directly. \emph{Deep SVDD} \citep{ruff2018deep} combines \emph{Support Vector Data Description (SVDD)} \citep{tax2004support} with a neural network for anomaly detection in a learned latent space.
-The main idea is to learn a transformation into a latent space such that most instances are mapped into a hypershere in that space and anomalous instances will fall outside of the hypersphere.
-We propose a one-class graph neural network consisting of our representation learning module and an additional pooling layer which summarizes each input graph into a single feature vector, similarly as for the supervised graph classifier.
-The model parameters are optimized w.r.t. a one-class loss \citep{ruff2018deep}
+The main idea is to learn a transformation into a latent space such that most instances are mapped into a hypersphere in that space, and anomalous instances will fall outside of the hypersphere.

+We propose a one-class graph neural network consisting of our representation learning module and an additional pooling layer, which summarizes each input graph into a single feature vector, similarly as for the supervised graph classifier.
+The model parameters are optimized w.r.t. a one-class loss

 where $\mu \in \RR^h$ denotes the center of the hyper-sphere in latent space.
 The center is initialized with the mean embedding vector of all graphs in $\GG$ after the first forward-pass and does not change thereafter.
 The second part of the loss regularizes the model parameters to limit model complexity.
 Bias vectors have been removed from all layers to prevent trivial solutions \citep{ruff2018deep}.
 We denote this variant of our model as \emph{NF-GNN-OC}.